 The Soliris admixture should be administered by intravenous infusion over 35 minutes in adults and 1 to 4 hours in pediatric patients via gravity feed, a syringe-type pump, or an infusion pump.
 Admixed solutions of Soliris are stable for 24 hours at 2-8° C (36-46° F) and at room temperature.

 If an adverse reaction occurs during the administration of Soliris, the infusion may be slowed or stopped at the discretion of the physician.
-If the infusion is slowed, the total infusion time should not exceed two hours.
+If the infusion is slowed, the total infusion time should not exceed two hours in adults.
 Monitor the patient for at least one hour following completion of the infusion for signs or symptoms of an infusion reaction.

 Dosage Forms And Sterngths

 Soliris is supplied as 300 mg single-use vials each containing 30 mL of 10 mg/mL sterile, preservative-free eculizumab solution.